trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 <figcaption>

 _The “Inventory of Specimens Chap.
 V(2)”, i.e., inventory book V(2), lists the few items that arrived in the period 1937-1943.
 The entries for these seven years take up just half of one double page.
 Moreover, changes in handwriting point to staff reshuffling.
-(HBSB.
+(HBSB/MfN.
 All rights reserved.)_

 </figcaption>